Damok82/SignChecker/README.md

-# SigChecker
+# SignChecker
-Test tool to demonstrate the vulnerability of CVE-2022-21449
+Test tool to demonstrate the vulnerability of CVE-2022-21449.